radicore/radicore/README.md

-- Greetings user!
-I’m Radicore, a passionate chess enthusiast and dedicated programmer with expertise in Lua, Python, and C.
+- I’m Radicore, a passionate chess enthusiast and dedicated programmer with expertise in Lua, Python, and C.
 - My primary development is a chess engine written in C named Rocket.
 It has achieved a rating of ~2300 ELO.
 You can find it [here](https://lichess.org/@/RocketEngine) on Lichess.

 <!---